slusarz/dovecot-fts-flatcurve/README.md

 The data is stored under a 'fts-flatcurve' directory in the [Dovecot index file location for the mailbox](https://doc.dovecot.org/configuration_manual/mail_location/#index-files).
-The Xapian library is responsible for alldata stored in that directory - no Dovecot code directly writes to any file.
+The Xapian library is responsible for all data stored in that directory - no Dovecot code directly writes to any file.